LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 Change _enter_token_here_ and _enter_room_id_here_ to the values you saved earlier.
 Note: you can also change _'color': 'purple'_ and _'from': 'Lambda'_ to change how your message will appear in HipChat.

+_message = "Write your message here"_ - Enter the message you would like to post inside the speech marks.

 Now, set the Handler to the functionName.post so in my case, HipChat-Post.post

 Select '_Choose an existing role_' then select the role called '_lambda_basic_execution_'.